MB3hel/AUVControlBoard/docs/docs/firmware/math.md

 ## IMU Angle Accumulation

-***Note: The validity of this method is currently in question.
-More work is needed.***

 See: `accumulate_angles.py` linked at the top of this page.

 The euler and quaternion values provided by the IMU are not directly useful for tracking multiple rotations of the vehicle.
 Unlike simply integrating gyroscope data, euler angles (pitch, roll, yaw) and quaternions do not track the number of times the vehicle has rotated about a particular axis.

-While integrating raw gyro data would provide this, such a solution would not be rotations about the robot's axes, not the world's axes (gyro z of 500 does not necessarily mean the robot has yawed 500 degrees; the robot could have been oriented at a pitch of 90).
+While integrating raw gyro data would provide this, such a solution would be rotations about the robot's axes, not the world's axes (gyro z of 500 does not necessarily mean the robot has yawed 500 degrees; the robot could have been oriented at a pitch of 90).
+Additionally, the drift for accumulated pitch and roll would be significantly worse due to the loss of accelerometer data.

 To address this, it is necessary to track changes between subsequent quaternions from the IMU.
 Quaternions are used for three reasons

 1. Firmware bugs in some BNO055 firmware versions lead to unstable euler angles
-2. It is mathematically easier to determine the "shortest rotation" between two quaternions
+2. It is mathematically easier to determine the shortest rotation between two quaternions
-3. Quaternions still allow accumulation to work in "gimbal lock" situations
+3. Quaternions still allow accumulation to work in gimbal lock situations

 The idea is to compare each quaternion read from the IMU with the previous quaternion received from the IMU (note that quaternions of all zeros are ignored to avoid issues with invalid IMU data after exiting config mode).
 For each read quaternion: